numerically approximate the real roots of an expression using an iterative method

 numeric; in the first two calling sequences, one of two initial approximates to the root

-(optional) equation(s) of the form keyword=value, where keyword is one of fixedpointiterator, functionoptions, lineoptions, maxiterations, method, output, pointoptions, showfunction, showlines, showpoints, showverticallines, stoppingcriterion, tickmarks, tolerance, verticallineoptions, view; the options for approximating the roots of f
+(optional) equation(s) of the form keyword=value, where keyword is one of fixedpointiterator, functionoptions, lineoptions, maxiterations, method, output, pointoptions, showfunction, showlines, showpoints, showverticallines, stoppingcriterion, tickmarks, caption, tolerance, verticallineoptions, view; the options for approximating the roots of f

 fixedpointiterator = algebraic (optional)